D2D Coded Caching Schemes for Multiaccess Networks with Combinatorial Access Topology: Conclusion and Directions for future work

-In this paper, we considered a multiaccess D2D coded caching network with access topologies derived from the two classical combinatorial designs known as the $t$-design and $t$-group divisible design and developed low subpacketization level schemes.
-Using the metrics of load per user and subpacketization level, we compared the proposed schemes with the derived CWEG schemes and the existing WCCWC scheme while keeping the number of caches and cache memory size same.
+In this paper, we considered an MADCC network with access topologies derived from combinatorial $t$-designs and $t$-GDDs, and developed novel schemes.
+Using the metrics of load per user and subpacketization level, we compared the proposed schemes with the derived CWEC schemes and the WCCWC scheme while keeping the number of caches, cache size, and access degree the same.
 Further, we obtained several novel classes of low subpacketization level coded caching schemes for the original D2D network, where each user has its own cache.
+The only MADCC schemes studied so far in the literature are the WCCWC scheme with cyclic wrap-around topology and the proposed schemes with $t$-design and $t$-GDD access topologies.
+We list some practical limitations of these schemes and outline directions for future research.